Himanshu5298/Microstrip-Patch-Antenna-Microstrip-Low-Pass-filter-and-Microstrip-power-divider/README.md

 # Microstrip Low Pass filter
 Objective:
-To design, fabricate and measure a stepped-impedance low-pass filter having a maximally flat response and cut-off frequency of 2.5 GHz with an attenuation of more than 20 dB at 4 GHz.
+To design, simulate and measure a stepped-impedance low-pass filter having a maximally flat response and cut-off frequency of 2.5 GHz with an attenuation of more than 20 dB at 4 GHz.
 The line impedance of filter is 50 Ω, highest line impedance is 120 Ω, and the lowest is 20 Ω.<br>
 Theory:
 Filter is a two-port device which passes microwave of certain frequencies I while rejecting or absorbing other frequencies.